-The Army faced a critical question with respect to providing soldiers with effective camouflage on combat uniforms and equipment-how many camouflage patterns should be adopted?
-Soldiers operating in diverse operating environments have proven that the most effective camouflage pattern matches the colors of the background environment.
-A "chameleon" camouflage pattern eluded the Army due to low technological maturity level-basically it was just not feasible to have a combat uniform with chameleon camouflage that would change color on its own to fit into its environment.
+The Army faced a critical question with respect to providing soldiers effective camouflage on combat uniforms and equipment: How many camouflage patterns should be adopted?
+Soldiers operating in diverse operating environments proved that the most effective camouflage pattern matched the colors of the background environment.
+A "chameleon" camouflage pattern eluded the Army due to low technological maturity level- basically it was just not feasible to have a combat uniform with chameleon camouflage that would change color on its own to fit into its environment.
 Logistical and affordability considerations limited the Army from adopting a specific camouflage pattern for every combat environment.
-The Army settled on a strategy considering three camouflage patterns-one suited for the woodland/jungle environments, one suited for desert/arid environments, and a transitional pattern suited for most other environments.
+The Army settled on a strategy considering three camouflage patterns-one suited for the woodland/jungle environments, one suited for desert/arid environments, and a transitional pattern suited for most other environments (PM SPIE, PEO, 2014c, 2013a; Office of the Secretary of the Army, 2009).
 In support of the combat uniform camouflage effort, the Army initiated an assessment of terrain throughout the globe.
-The Army Corps of Engineers classified the Army military operating environments across the combatant commands as 44% transitional, 37% woodland/jungle, and 19% desert/arid environments.
+The Army Corps of Engineers classified the Army military operating environments across the combatant commands as 44% transitional, 37% woodland/jungle, and 19% desert/arid environments (Ryerson et al., 2012, 2013a, 2013b, 2013c, 2013d, 2013e).
 A woodland camouflage pattern would be very effective against backgrounds of darker brown and green colors and ineffective in dry arid regions (see Figure 2).
 On the other hand, a desert camouflage pattern would be very effective against backgrounds of lighter tan/sand colors and ineffective in woodland/jungle terrains.
 Finally, a transitional camouflage pattern would provide reasonable concealment against a broad range of environmental backgrounds.
 Seasonal considerations break down the woodland/jungle and transitional backgrounds even further to dormant (without leaves on trees) and verdant (with leaves on trees) classifications.